-A Penalty is applied to any Covered Benefit that requires Prior Approval and is not received, as described in section I.G.
+A Penalty is applied to any Covered Benefit that requires Prior Approval when a Prior Approval is not received, as described in section I.F.
 PRIOR APPROVAL.

 v.
 Out-of-Pocket Maximum

 Your Out-of-Network Out-of-Pocket Maximum limits, and the services to which they apply, are listed in your Schedule of Benefits.